Australia national rugby union team: 2010s

-2016 went badly for the Wallabies, the beginning of a severe downward trend in their results.
-In June the Australians hosted a three-test series against Six Nations winners England, coached by former Wallabies coach Eddie Jones.
+2016 was the beginning of a downward trend in results for the Wallabies.
+In June Australia hosted a three-Test series against Six Nations winners England, coached by former Wallabies coach Eddie Jones.
 England won all three games, by 39–28, 23–7 and 44–40 respectively.
-Although they finally finished in 2nd place, with two wins over Argentina and one over South Africa, they lost both games against New Zealand in the Rugby Championship plus the third Bledisloe test that year, continuing a miserable run against their trans-Tasman rivals.
+Although finishing 2nd in that years Rugby Championship, with two wins over Argentina and one over South Africa, they lost both games against New Zealand plus the third Bledisloe test that year, continuing a miserable run against the All Blacks.
 In the end of year internationals, Australia managed wins against Wales 32–8, Scotland 23–22 and France 25–23, but lost to Ireland 27–24 before losing a fourth game against England by 37–21.

-2017 saw little improvement.
-In the 2017 June internationals Australia secured wins against Fiji 37–14 and Italy 40–27, but lost against a Scotland side missing a number of players on duty for the British & Irish Lions.
-Their poor form continued into the 2017 Rugby Championship where, despite again finishing 2nd in the table, they only won their two games against Argentina, lost both matches against New Zealand and struggled to two draws against a poor South Africa.
-Although they pulled off a surprise 23–18 win in the third Bledisloe test that year, in their autumn test season they only achieved wins against Japan 63–30 and Wales 29–21 before suffering a fifth straight defeat to England 30–6 and a crushing, record-setting loss to Scotland by 53–24.
+The following year saw little improvement.
+In the June internationals Australia secured wins against Fiji 37–14 and Italy 40–27, but lost against a Scotland side missing a number of players on duty for the British & Irish Lions tour.
+Their poor form continued into that years Rugby Championship where, despite again finishing 2nd, they only won their two games against Argentina, lost both matches against New Zealand and struggled to two draws against a poor South Africa.
+The Wallabies pulled off a surprise 23–18 win in the third Bledisloe test that year, but during the autumn test season they only achieved wins against Japan 63–30 and Wales 29–21 before suffering a fifth straight defeat to England 30–6 and a record-setting loss to Scotland of 53–24.